 4. Understand the allegations and your rights before you speak about the underlying facts of your situation.

-Before you are interviewed, be sure you understand the process and the nature of the complaint.
+Before you are interviewed, be sure you understand the process, what you are accused of and by whom, and the nature of the complaint.

 5. Take the time you need to prepare for any meeting or interview.

 Universities should grant a request for a reasonable extension of time to prepare for any meetings or to give you time to find an advisor.
-The importance of preparation and taking the time to refresh your memory and ensure accuracy on the details, particularly when time has passed, can make a big difference in the hearing.
+The importance of preparation and taking the time to refresh your memory and ensure accuracy on the details, particularly when time has passed, can make a big difference in the outcome of a complaint.
 Inconsistencies or inaccuracies, even on details that seem minor, can be used to challenge your credibility.

 6. Work with your advisor to identify relevant evidence before you are interviewed.